Tarang74/Tarang74/README.md

 ---

 Welcome to my GitHub account!
-My name is **Tarang** and I am a student at the [Queensland University of Technology (QUT)](https://qut.edu.au/) and Software Engineer at [Audima Labs](https://audima.com.au/).
+My name is **Tarang** and I am a student at the [Queensland University of Technology (QUT)](https://qut.edu.au/) and Software Engineer working at [Audima Labs](https://audima.com.au/) and [DÆDÆLUS](https://daedaelus.com).

-I am currently in my fifth year of university studying Mathematics and Engineering (Honours), majoring in Applied Mathematics and Software Engineering.
+I am also in the fifth year of my undergraduate studies, completing a Bachelor's in Mathematics and Engineering (Honours), majoring in Applied & Computational Mathematics and Computer & Software Systems Engineering.

 I use my GitHub account to host various small-scale programs I have developed, and to showcase projects I have worked on to share my knowledge with others.
 In addition to this, I have curated a list of all the notes I have written throughout my studies at QUT, which can be found on my [GitBook](https://tarang74.gitbook.io/qut-notes?utm_source=github&utm_medium=social&utm_campaign=profile_link).

-Feel free to check out my other repositories!
+Feel free to check out my other repositories and links!

 ---